 Looked after students have a tailored programme of support to meet their needs leading to a closing of achievement gap at Abbs Cross Academy.

-This is then used to provide additional support to help students catch up and make accelerated progress in Year 7.
+This is then used to provide additional support to help students catch up and make accelerated progress in Year 7 to 11.

-Abbs Cross Academy will receive £30160 for the 2021/22 academic year.
+Abbs Cross Academy will receive £56580 in 2022/23 academic year.
 This is being used to fund extra support sessions for students in addition to the taught curriculum.
-Proposed Impact of Catch-Up Grant for 2021/22:

 All students to have made accelerated progress in English and Mathematics and will be performing in line with expectations by the end of Year 7 working against the set parameters of the achievement aide memoire.